Member Organizations

 The Czech parliament passed amendments to the Act on Auditors on August 25, 2016 to transpose the EU Directive 2014/56/EU on statutory audits of annual accounts and consolidated accounts and Regulation (EU) No 537/2014 on specific requirements regarding statutory audit of public interest entities.
 The amendments define the scope of entities subject to mandatory audit requirements and establish the Public Audit Oversight Board (PAOB).
 Under the amended Act, public interest entities in the Czech Republic are defined as listed companies on an EU regulated market, credit institutions, insurance undertakings, pension companies, and health insurance companies.

-Under the Act, all large and medium-sized entities meet at least one of the basic criteria in two subsequent accounting periods: (i) turnover of CZK 80 million; (ii) net assets of CZK 40 million; and (iii) average number of employees is 50.
+Under the current legislation, all large and medium-sized entities meet at least one of the basic criteria in two subsequent accounting periods: (i) turnover of CZK 80 million; (ii) net assets of CZK 40 million; and (iii) average number of employees is 50.
 Other small entities that meet at least two of the audit criteria listed above are also subject to mandatory audits, while micro entities are not.
+However, it is expected that effective in January 2026, the government will pass a new law on accounting, which proposes a mandatory audit only for large and medium-sized accounting entities.
+This is an approximate threefold increase in the mandatory audit threshold.

 Mandatory membership in the Chamber of Auditors of the Czech Republic (CACR) is required of all statutory auditors and audit firms.
 Audits must be conducted in accordance with ISA as promulgated by CACR and approved by the PAOB.
 CACR has an ongoing process to adopt the current version of the ISA as issued by the IAASB.